 After paying respects to this touching memorial, you can explore the grounds of the Legion of Honor Museum, located right next door, or enter to check the exhibit for a small fee.

-Dubbed as one of the most beautiful museums in San Francisco, the Legion of Honor Museum’s location is truly enviable with views of the Pacific Ocean and the Golden Gate Bridge right outside of its doorsteps.
+Dubbed one of the most beautiful museums in San Francisco, the Legion of Honor Museum’s location is truly enviable, with views of the Pacific Ocean and the Golden Gate Bridge right outside its doorsteps.

 Land’s End:The Best Urban Hike in San Francisco.
 Holocaust Memorial